ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 As mentioned in the mapping section of this repository, both [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2) are valid options for mapping when analyzing ATAC-seq data, with the second being preferred for two main reasons:

-- It can soft-clip the ends of reads if they contain a bit of adapter sequence that wasn't fully trimmed, whereas bowtie2 might reject the entire read as an unmapped fragment.
+- It can **soft-clip** the ends of reads if they contain a bit of adapter sequence that wasn't fully trimmed, whereas bowtie2 might reject the entire read as an unmapped fragment.
 This maximizes the recovery of short, nucleosome-free fragments.
-- In low-input ATAC-seq, Tn5 can occasionally create chimeric fragments.
+- In low-input ATAC-seq, Tn5 can occasionally create **chimeric fragments**.
 BWA-MEM2 handles these complex alignments better, preventing false-positive peaks.

 ## Post-alignment QC